 "Judgement will come because the ruler of this world has already been judged.
 There is so much more I want to tell you, but you can't bear it now.
 When the Spirit of truth comes, He will guide you into all truth.
 He will not speak on His own but will tell you what He has heard.
 He will tell you about the future.
 He will bring me glory by telling you whatever He receives from me.
 All that belongs to the Father is mine; this is why I said, 'the Spirit will tell you whatever He receives from me.'"
 What does this mean?
 Well to break it down, the Advocate and the Spirit are one and the same.
 Because Jesus left this world, we have this awesome power that would put Moses and the other prophets in the OT in wonder because we can now use whatever God gives us, as long as we believe in His Son.
 For true damnation does not come from our hearts since all of us are sinners, but rather it's the fact that the choice to believe in Jesus or reject Him is the unforgivable sin to God.
 And God will know whether or not that person is truly saved.
 Even if it seems as though that some belong to Christ, when really they belong to the devil by lying about their sainthood just as Satin is doing.

 See here's the thing, this life is finite.
 Their are two ways you can make it infinite, one being eternal damnation, or a long lasting life that puts us with the Father and His Son.
-True hell isn't flames or suffering, but is a sufferable place where no one can reach God anymore.
-No matter how much good works you, it will not save you.
+True hell isn't just flames or suffering, but is a sufferable place where no one can reach God anymore.
+No matter how many good works you, it will not save you.
 It will only condemn you, just as we hear Paul state in Romans from earlier, he also says in 2 Corinthians 6:7-11, "The old way, with laws etched in stone, led to death, though it began with such glory that the people of Israel could not bear to look at Moses’ face.
 For his face shone with the glory of God, even though the brightness was already fading awa Shouldn’t we expect far greater glory under the new way, now that the Holy Spirit is giving life?
 If the old way, which brings condemnation, was glorious, how much more glorious is the new way, which makes us right with God!
 In fact, that first glory was not glorious at all compared with the overwhelming glory of the new way.
 So if the old way, which has been replaced, was glorious, how much more glorious is the new, which remains forever!"
 The law is discussed in such a way where we are all sinners by birth, we cannot achieve perfection at all through our own feats, for there is at least one sin in God's standard in which we have messed up on every day.
 Trying to be perfect would be like condemning yourself, for you wouldn't be admitting to sin.
 Yet through repentance, we see a glimmer of God's grace and love, which is and alway has been and will be.
 The more we get into His Word, the more we realize unholy we are, and what we can do to be holy as Isaiah 6:5 says, "Woe to me!”
 I cried.
 “I am ruined!
 For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the Lord Almighty.”

 What does this have to do with life?
 Everything.
 For true life is not found in this damned earth, but rather in Christ, whom gives meaning to all whom are lost.